bakkbone/bakkbone-florist-companion/README.md

 ### Delivery Suburbs

 * Adds the ability to limit specific delivery methods to specific suburbs within their Zones
+* Adds a Custom Post Type of `Delivery Suburb` for easy setup of SEO-friendly pages for each suburb you deliver to

 ### Petals Network Integration